-PAPER III: (i) ANCIENT INDIAN ART AND ARCHITECTURE 3 hrs. duration 100 Marks
+PAPER III: (i) ANCIENT INDIAN ART AND ARCHITECTURE 100 Marks

 Note: The paper will contain nine questions having three questions in each section.
 Candidates are required to attempt five questions in all selecting at least one question from each section.